Androcentrism: Medical education

 Until the 19th century, women were effectively barred from higher education in Western countries.
 For over 300 years, Harvard admitted only white men from prominent families.
 Many universities, such as for example the University of Oxford, consciously practiced a numerus clausus and restricted the number of female undergraduates they accepted.
 Due to the latter, access of women to university and academic life, the participation of women in fundamental research is marginal.
 The basic principles in sciences, even human sciences, are hence predominantly formed by men.
+The dominance of male research participants in scientific studies across medicine and health has also been noted by scholars.
+The workings of how scientists research, conceptualize, and understand bodily functions demonstrate androcentric ideologies.